YonatanReich/YonatanReich/README.md

 ### CS Student @ Bar-Ilan University | Disciplined Development | End-to-End Solutions

-I am an aspiring software engineer focused on delivering **tight, tailored products** designed specifically for the task at hand.
+I am a Juniot software engineer focused on delivering **tight, tailored products** designed specifically for the task at hand.
 I believe that modern development requires a balance: leveraging new technologies for efficiency while maintaining the rigorous discipline needed for technical precision.

 - 🏗️ Building **scalable, end-to-end solutions** from the ground up.
 - 🎯 Delivering **tightly tailored software** focused on specific user needs and efficiency.